Trees & Natural Areas

 What is the Town of Collingwood doing about Publicly Owned Trees?

-Currently the Town is undertaking an Urban Forest Management Plan for all trees on public lands.
+The Town of Collingwood Council approved the Urban Forest Management Plan for all trees on public lands on Tuesday, February 18, 2020.

 Part of this Management Plan requires an inventory of the trees and a rating of their health.
 This evaluation will help identify priorities and guide summer tree management efforts.